-Your feed will then appear in your page editor as we demonstrate below:
+Your feed will then appear in your page editor like this:

-But that’s not the only way you can show off your Instagram feeds using this plugin.
+Want to know another way on how to embed Instagram feed on WordPress?
 Instagram Feed Pro also comes with a built-in Instagram widget you can use to add an Instagram photo feed widget to your site.

 Let’s look at how to do that next.